wfink/jboss-as-quickstart/ejb-clients/README.md

 1. Make sure that the deployment are successful as described above.
 2. navigate to the jboss-api root directory of this quickstart.

+The maven command can have additional options set with '-Dexec.args=""', depend on the use-case the following options are available:
+-U         suppress use of default user 'quickuser' (if no -u is given) -u <user>  use the specified user
+-p <psw>   and password
+-d | -D    increment debug level
+-s | -S    call the secured method (add|only), notice that a user must be used with a role AppOne or AppTwo is necessary.

 Access with a simple client
 -------------------------

-The SimpleJBossApiClient invoke the AppOne bean by using the EJB-client API without properties.
-Depend on the given options one or more servers are configured within the selector and secured or unsecured methods are called.
+The SimpleJBossApiClient invoke the AppTwo bean by using the EJB-client API without  a properties file.
+Depend on the given options secured and/or unsecured methods are called.
+As there are two nodes (app-twoA, app-twoB) configured both are used, also a NodeSelector is installed and depend on the strategy the nodes are called with different load factors.

    Type this command to run the application